Xiaoqian-Liu/TransL2E/README.md

 ## Contact

-Please reach out to xiaoqian.liu@ucr.edu for any questions.
+Please reach out to xiaoqian.liu@ucr.edu and hs75@rice.edu for any questions.